jknedlik/vagrant-virtualbox-debian-base/README.md

 ## Configuration

- 1. set the password or MD5 hash of the deploy user in preseed.cfg
+ 1. set the password or MD5 hash of the vagrant user in preseed.cfg
  2. optional: adjust locale of timezone values in preseed.cfg

 ## Usage on OSX